Mosaibah/Stock-Alertify/Notes.md

 - [ ] update readme
 - [ ] create a new diagrams
 - [ ] set auto commit to true, and update the queries
+- [ ] use Taskfile instead of Makefile
+- [ ] fix mount issue in docker-compose

 -----
 ### Thinking: